Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 To create a new event:

-1. Create the event as an instance of the [Tizen.Pims.Calendar.CalendarRecord](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class, with the `CalendarViews.Event.Uri` property as a parameter:
+1. Create the event as an instance of the [Tizen.Pims.Calendar.CalendarRecord](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarRecord.html) class, with the `CalendarViews.Event.Uri` property as a parameter:

-    ```
+    ```csharp
     var record = new CalendarRecord(CalendarViews.Event.Uri);
     ```